Numerically assisted determination of local models in network scenarios: Bilocal network

 where the dependency on $a$, $b$, $c$, $x$, $y$ and $z$ has been omitted to keep the notation clean.

-The BRGP inequality for this region of the behaviour space reduces to $|X|\leq 1$.
+The BRGP inequality for this region of the behavior space reduces to $|X|\leq 1$.
 Once again, we will work in the domain $X,Y \in [-1,1]$, but in this case, all the points of the square satisfy the BRGP inequality, which leaves the whole square region as potentially bilocal.
 Let us check if this is indeed the case.
-The numerical procedure outlined above was performed for this affine subspace, with problem (\ref{optimization problem}) being solved 50 times for each behaviour, with a density of 420 points per unit area of the $XY$ plane.
-The optimization error of this procedure can be seen in figure \ref{fig:Bilocal error nontight} (the red dashed line will be explained shortly).
+The numerical procedure outlined above was performed for this affine subspace, with problem (\ref{optimization problem}) being solved 50 times for each behavior, with a density of 420 points per unit area of the $XY$ plane.
+The optimization error of this procedure can be seen in Fig. \ref{fig:Bilocal error nontight} (the black dashed line will be explained shortly).

-We see in figure \ref{fig:Bilocal error nontight} that the solver found acceptable bilocal models only for points in the darker regions of the square domain, illustrating the non tightness of the BRGP inequality in this affine subspace.
-The square bounded by the red dashed lines in figure \ref{fig:Bilocal error nontight} is characterized by the following inequality:
+We see in Fig. \ref{fig:Bilocal error nontight} that the solver found acceptable bilocal models only for points in the darker regions of the square domain, illustrating the non tightness of the BRGP inequality in this affine subspace.
+The square bounded by the black dashed lines in Fig. \ref{fig:Bilocal error nontight} is characterized by the following inequality: